1860s: The Civil War in I.T.

 General Albert Pike was called to I.T. to take command of Amerindian troops there, primarily Cherokee.
 They were poorly supplied and barely organized, and many weren’t enthused about supporting the Confederacy.
 Nevertheless, Pike led them into Arkansas (despite initial guarantees they would fight only to defend I.T.) where they joined in the Battle of Pea Ridge in March of 1862.

-The Battle of Pea Ridge could fill an entire History Channel special.
+Pea Ridge could fill an entire History Channel special.
 For our purposes, there are three things worth remembering.

 First, this was the first time Cherokee troops fought on this scale in a white man’s battle.
 The Amerindian ways of fighting were dramatically different than white guys’ methods – the goals, the strategies, and especially the command structure.
 The U.S. and Confederate militaries were organized along a strict hierarchy.
 While not as loosely organized as the Plains Tribes, the Cherokee simply didn’t work that way – not socially, not politically, and certainly not militarily.
 By white military standards, they were a mess.